-- Place the peanut butter, heavy cream and butter into a bowl and blend well.
+Place the peanut butter, heavy cream and butter into a bowl and blend well.
 The mixture needs to be smooth.
 If it is blended a minute or so, the texture becomes more mousse like.

-Add the powdered sugar, vanilla and honey mix until smooth.
+Add the powdered sugar, vanilla, honey and nutmeg.
+Mix until smooth.
 Carefully spread the mixture into the pie shell and bake for 10-12 minutes.
 Remove from the oven and allow to cool while preparing the topping.